EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Deprecated filter block_categories is replaced by block_categories_all in WP 5.8

 = 6.8.4 - April 12, 2021 =
-* Increase specifity of admin asset inclusion to prevent conflicts with other plugins.
+* Increase specificity of admin asset inclusion to prevent conflicts with other plugins.

 = 6.8.3 - March 4, 2021 =
 * Rename assets folder